Home > Projects > Tree Protection > Bellingham Trees

 WMTP Advocacy — Key Components

-1. Bellingham Tree Policy Advocacy.
+1. Bellingham Tree Policy Advocacy

-Bellingham’s Landmark Tree Ordinance (enacted in early 2024) and Urban Forest Plan (still in process) are two key policy documents that will help to protect at least some Bellingham trees.
-WMTP has provided detailed critiques of the drafts of both documents and much public testimony, helping to improve the final versions.
+WMTP has provided detailed critiques of the drafts of both documents and much public testimony to improve the final versions.
 WMTP will continue to closely monitor future actions and Implementation of these policies as needed, too.

-2. State Advocacy.
+2. WA State Advocacy

-WMTP advocates with policymakers at a state level when draft bills or codes arise that will impact Bellingham tree canopy and/or mature forests in Whatcom County.
+WMTP meets with and advises WA State policymakers when needed, sometimes together with our nonprofit partner Restoring Earth Connection located in Olympia.
 We’ve had a few notable successes and have another terrific one pending.
 Click here for more details.

-3. Aerial Mapping.
+3. Aerial Mapping

 WMTP has independently created — using the latest (2022) lidar data from the WA Department of Resources, a unique Bellingham’s Tallest Trees map which can be used to identify where protected Landmark Trees are located throughout the city.

-4. Selective Development Pushbacks.
+4. Selective Development Pushbacks

-For selected larger proposed developments that have site plans which do not value the retention of mature Bellingham trees (and/or are inaccurate in required compliance with the Green Factor in the City’s Infill Toolkit), WMTP leads community-based efforts to modify these plans.
+For selected larger proposed developments that have site plans which do not value the retention of mature Bellingham trees (and/or are inaccurate in required compliance with the Green Factor in the City’s Infill Toolkit), WMTP has led community-based efforts to modify these plans.
 (Past and current pushbacks are described here.)
 When needed, this includes testifying at a project’s Hearing Examiner session.

-5. Community Education.
+5. Community Education

 Nature-integrated planning is practiced in many cities worldwide (and by many architects and landscape architects).
 It’s a way to avoid having parks and trails/Greenways as the only “green refuges” within an otherwise hardscape-dominant (and thus heat and flood prone) urban environment.

-What is Nature-Integrated Design?
+What is Nature-Integrated Planning?

-— Be smart with footprints.
 Carefully locate — and shape — building footprints to preserve major natural assets such as mature trees.
-Orient built spaces away from traffic, noise or other chaos.If needed, build higher (or smaller) to avoid creating a squeezed layout with only minimal landscape.
+Orient built spaces away from traffic, noise or other chaos.If needed, build higher (or smaller) to avoid creating a squeezed layout with only minimal landscape.ivy, encouraging them to collectively save hundreds (possibly thousands) of additional trees throughout Whatcom County.

 6. ‘Green’ Project Rewards